boneskull/micropython-watson-iot/README.md

 ### No Support for QoS 2

-As of Sep 20, 2017, the official Micropython MQTT client does not support QoS 2, so neither does `micropython-watson-iot`.
+As of Sep 20, 2017, the official MicroPython MQTT client module does not support QoS 2, so neither does `micropython-watson-iot`.

+I'd be cool with using a *non-official* MQTT client module which *did* support QoS 2, if such a thing existed!

-### Micropython Itself
+### MicroPython Itself

-Micropython [is not CPython](http://docs.micropython.org/en/latest/pyboard/genrst/index.html).
-While Micropython is *based on* Python 3, `micropython-watson-iot` is not targeting Python 3, nor is it targeting any forks of Micropython.
+MicroPython [is not CPython](http://docs.micropython.org/en/latest/pyboard/genrst/index.html).
+While MicroPython is *based on* Python 3, `micropython-watson-iot` is not targeting Python 3, nor is it targeting any forks of MicroPython (e.g., [CircuitPython](https://github.com/adafruit/circuitpython)).

 # License